 Stephen Brucker operates his flameworking studio in Camillus, New York, and exhibits his work throughout the Northeast.
 He has been selected as an award recipient in both nationally and internationally juried exhibitions.

-Brucker’s borosilicate glass sculptures are centered on the expression of form and structure found in nature.
-Fragility, transparency, and impermanence are core conceptual topics that Brucker explores in each of his sculptures.
-He is most interested in representing these natural forms and structures in the most economical way possible while pushing the physical properties of the material to its limit.
+His borosilicate glass sculptures are centered on the combination of forms and structures found in nature and are aligned with themes signifying home, inclusion, and equity.
+Fragility, transparency, balance, and impermanence are core conceptual topics Stephen explores in each of his sculptures.
+He is most interested in representing these concepts in the most economical way possible while pushing the physical properties of the material.

 Stephen received his MFA in Sculpture with a minor in Glass Sculpture from the Rochester Institute of Technology in 2012 and his BFA in Sculpture with a minor in Art History from SUNY Oswego in 2005.